farisassallami/Medical-Dataset-Analysis-and-Visualization/README.md

 - 3. What type of kurtosis does it display?
 (Mesokurtic, Leptokurtic, Platykurtic) the kurtosis displayed is mesokurtic since it is normally distributed

-## Visualization Requirements
-For each feature, I will perform the following visualizations:
-- Plot a histogram with a kde (kernel density estimate)
-- Add a line for the mean (red)
-- Add a line for the median (green)
-- Add a line for for +1 std from the mean (black)
-- Add a line for the - 1 std from the mean (black)
-- Highlight the range between +1 and =1 std (yellow)

-## Analysis Questions
-After visualizing each feature, I will answer the following questions:
-- Is it Discrete or Continuous?
-- Does it have a skew?
-If so, which direction (+/-)
-- What type of kurtosis does it display?
-(Mesokurtic, Leptokurtic, Platykurtic)

 ## Conclusion
 This assignment will help you gain an understanding of how to analyze and visualize data using histograms and kernel density estimates.
 You will also learn how to identify whether a feature is discrete or continuous, whether it has a skew, and what type of kurtosis it displays.